AbdulSuboor-Syed/HandIn-HandOut/README.md

 # HandIn-HandOut:
-This project is dedicated to help university to showcase the book's that are available and allow students to view, buy or rent them.<br>
+This project is dedicated to help university to showcase the book's that are available and allow students to view, buy,rent or sell them.<br>

 ## External Requirement:
 [Microsoft Visual Studio (2019)](https://visualstudio.microsoft.com/downloads/): Install the Community version.<br>